 Lisa and her brilliantly analytical mind are having trouble understanding why we spend so much time celebrating painful emotions like love.
 Will attending her childhood best friend’s wedding at her old high school help clear things up?
 Maybe she should just hide upstairs.

-White Wedding is a new site specific play written and directed by Taylor Marie Graham premiering at the 2017 Toronto Fringe.
+White Wedding is a new site specific play written and directed by Taylor Marie Graham which premiered at the 2017 Toronto Fringe.
 This bizarre comedy explores those inevitable life questions that come up after all the anticipation of a wedding is over.
 Who are we really?
 And what is the point of it all?

 “White Wedding was such an uncommonly cool theatrical experience.
 Playing in the upstairs hallway of the Artscape Youngplace, this Toronto Fringe show is a site specific piece that used its space to its advantage.
 The show explores unrequited love, the ways in which nostalgia can affect our choices and memories, and whether or not love actually conquers all . . .
 If you’re looking for a unique, lively evening, please come check out this show — its sure to get a wonderful reception.” – Jackie Mahoney, Mooney on Theatre.
 See full review at: https://www.mooneyontheatre.com/2017/07/08/white-wedding-port-albert-productions-toronto-fringe-festival-2017/